This post may contain affiliate links. Please read my disclosure and privacy policy.

 Keyword: cottage cheese waffles

-If you try this Cottage Cheese Waffle recipe, please leave a comment and star rating below, letting me know what you think.
+If you try this Cottage Cheese Waffle recipe, please leave a comment and a star rating below to let me know what you think.

 Megan Gilmore leaning on her white countertop.